jgwill/olca/narrativemap.md

 # Narrative Map

 This branch refactors oLCa to rely on the coaiapy package and upgrades to LangGraph 0.4.8.
 Streaming via websockets is now documented and the CLI exposes new helpers such as `olca coaia`.
 Examples illustrate dataset management, typed-state graphs, and a prototype LangGraph chat agent.
+Recent work integrates persistent session memory using LangGraph's `InMemoryStore`.

 ## Commit Timeline
 - e2dc954: consolidated docs, introduced coaiapy wrappers, and added example folders